mevdschee/php-crud-api/README.md

 ## Custom actions

-After any operation the 'after' function is called that allows you to do some custom actions, note that the output parameter is not filled for 'read' or 'list' operations.
+After any operation the 'after' function is called that allows you to do some custom actions.
+Note that the output parameter is not filled for 'read' or 'list' operations due to the streaming nature of the API.

 ## Multi-domain CORS